How Experimental Traffic Regulation Orders work

 This Order will introduce a Contraflow Cycle Lane on Ambury Road between Avenue Road and B1514 Brookside/Cromwell Walk.
 This will allow cyclists to proceed against the existing one-way traffic restriction on that length of road.
 The existing double yellow lines on that length of road will be changed to facilitate the new cycle lane.
 The order will come into operation on 14 December 2022 and construction works are expected to take place around that time.
 These measures will be trialled and, in due course, the Council will be considering if they should be made permanent.

 Objections to the order becoming permanent must be received by 13 June 2023.

 Comments and objections

-Comments can be sent in writing to the Policy and Regulation Team by email to email@example.com or by post to the following address:
+You can send comments to the Policy and Regulation Team by email to firstname.lastname@example.org or by post to the following address:

 Policy and Regulation Team

 If you wish to make a formal objection, you need to wait until the ETRO is in force.
 Objections may be made to the order being made permanent and these must be made within six months of the day that the ETRO comes into force.